 1. Think beyond stereotypical campaign themes

-Yes, Madonna, Broadway, and RuPaul’s Drag Race are gay icons, but they do not define the entire LGBTQ community.
+Yes, Lady Gaga, Broadway, and RuPaul’s Drag Race are gay icons, but they do not define the entire LGBTQ community.
 Rainbows and equal signs are nice and well intentioned, but successful marketing strategies go beyond these simplistic, and sometimes cheap, approaches to meaningful messages and outreach.
 As Apoorva Gandhi, VP of Multicultural Affairs for Marriott International, said, “You can’t just put out a campaign with a few rainbows thrown in.”
 Rather than relying on a checklist of token symbols and music, a good strategy acknowledges the diversity of the community, all with varying tastes and interests.